-Earlier this year, after 27 years as Chair of Jewish Blind & Disabled John Joseph MBE announced he would step down as Chair of Jewish Blind & Disabled in October 2021.
-He will assume the position as Joint President alongside Malcolm Ozin MBE.
+In October 2021, after 27 years as Chair of Jewish Blind & Disabled John Joseph MBE announced he would step down as Chair of Jewish Blind & Disabled and he has become a Joint President alongside Malcolm Ozin MBE.

-Long standing supporter of Jewish Blind & Disabled, Co-founder and Partner of Nimrod Capital, former Treasurer & Chair of Myeloma UK and former Trustee of World Jewish Relief, Marc Gordon, has been appointed Chair elect.
-He will assume the position in October.
+Long standing supporter of Jewish Blind & Disabled, Co-founder and Partner of Nimrod Capital, former Treasurer & Chair of Myeloma UK and former Trustee of World Jewish Relief, Marc Gordon, was appointed as Chair in October 2021.